Why would a business consider franchising?

 Greater geographical presence

 Unless there is an extremely high demand for it, very seldom are various franchises opened within close proximity to one another.
-This means there is increased market reach as stores are generally strategically placed in order to reach more potential customers and develop market share in those regions.
+This means there is increased market reach as stores are generally strategically placed in order to reach more potential customers and develop market share in those regions, and even beyond our borders.

 For entrepreneurs with profitable, established business models that demonstrate competence as well as consumer acceptance, franchising may be the key that enables them to unlock the true potential of their business, and compete with larger corporations without having to dilute the business’ equity or incur large amounts of debt.